stackhpc/ansible-slurm-appliance/README.md

 ## Adding new functionality
 TODO: this is just rough notes:
 - Add new plays into existing playbook, or add a new playbook and update `site.yml`.
-- Add new group into `environments/common/inventory/groups`
+- Add new empty group into `environments/common/inventory/groups`
 - Add new default group vars.
 - Update example groups file `environments/common/layouts/everything`
+- Update default Packer build variables in `environments/common/inventory/group_vars/builder/defaults.yml`.
 - Update READMEs.